![]() |

 - 1 cup (235g) buttermilk (see TIPS)

-- Demerera sugar for topping (see TIPS)
+- raw sugar for topping (see TIPS)

-Preheat oven to 400F/200C.
+PREP Heat the oven to 400F/200C.
 If using silicone liners, drop into a muffin tin.
 If using muffin tins, spray the cups with baking spray or line with papers.

-In a small bowl, melt the butter in the microwave in 10-second increments.
+WHISK WET INGREDIENTS In a small bowl, melt the butter in the microwave in 10-second increments.
 While it melts, in a large bowl, whisk the egg and buttermilk, then whisk in the melted butter.
-With just a few quick stirs, turn the flour mixture into the wet mixture.
-The dough will be quite stiff.

-Bake for about 20 minutes until tops and sides are golden and crisp.
+BAKE Bake for about 20 minutes until tops and sides are golden and crisp.
 Let cool 5 minutes, then either dig in! or turn out onto a rack to finish cooling.

 Shop Your Pantry First